Gamu: Demographics

 In the 2020 census, the population of Gamu, Isabela, was 30,655 people, with a density of sigfig 30,655/129.40.

 Economy

+Military

+Camp Melchor F. dela Cruz, the headquarters of the 5th Infantry Division of the Philippine Army, is located in Barangay Upi.
+It was one of four strategic military bases in the Philippines that were opened to the US military in 2023 as part of the Enhanced Defense Cooperation Agreement.

 Culture

 The town celebrated the Kuliglig Festival on August 23, 2013, following an executive order issued by the municipal government to officially proclaim it as the official festivity of the town.

 Tourism

-The town of Gamu is notable for having the most number of Roman Catholic churches in the entire province of Isabela.
-These churches are often visited by pilgrims and frequented by travellers all over the country to pay homage to each of the respective Roman Catholic icons to whom each of the churches were dedicated and named after.
+Gamu is noted for having the most number of Roman Catholic churches in the entire province of Isabela.
+These churches are often visited by pilgrims and frequented by travelers all over the country to pay homage to each of the respective Roman Catholic icons to whom each of the churches were dedicated and named after.